-Factors affecting the cost to ship a car a 1000 miles
+How much does it cost to ship a car 1000 miles?

 Is your car operable?

-Do you prefer an open or enclosed auto transport carrier?
-It all depends on the level of protection you want for your car.
-Open auto transport is the standard shipping method and is used for all vehicle types.
-It is completely safe, less expensive, and easy to schedule because 90 percent of the carriers in the US are open.
+This is another important question, and aspect of the auto transport process to think about.
+The type of carrier you prefer depends on the level of protection required.
+Open auto transport is the standard shipping method used for all vehicle types.
+It is completely safe, less expensive, and faster to schedule because 90 percent of the carriers in the US are open.

-If you are looking for more protection for your vehicle, ship it via enclosed transport.
-Enclosed trailers have soft or hard side cover that protects vehicles from destructive weather and road elements.
-This type of auto transport carrier is usually used for sports and luxury cars that demand white-glove service.
-If you opt for an enclosed trailer, it could cost you about $300 more than an open carrier.
+If you are looking for more protection for your vehicle, ship it with enclosed transport.
+Enclosed trailers have soft or hard side cover that protects vehicles from weather and road elements.
+This type of carrier is usually used for high-end automobiles that demand white-glove service.
+This, however, t could cost you about $300 more than an open carrier and longer wait.

 Corsia has been serving customers for nearly a decade now.
 We answer all questions and quote current market prices.
 This is complete transparency and it is the only way to make shipping a car easy.
 Nearly 70 percent of our customers are first-time shippers and they need answers to major questions.